niyorn/Overweight-Netherland/README.md

 The sankey is a detailed graph of the year when your clicked on a dot.
 It shows how the data is consist off.

 I used a sankey, because with the sankey.
 I am able to show to flow of the dataset.
-It's a beautifull way to show how to data consist off.
+It's a beautifull way to show how the data consist off.

 ## Data
 *example of the data*
 ![alt text](/assets/example-data.PNG)

-This data is from the [Here](http://statline.cbs.nl/Statweb/publication/?DM=SLNL&PA=81565ned&D1=a&D2=a&D3=a&D4=0&D5=0-35&HDR=T&STB=G1,G2,G3,G4&VW=T)
+This data is from [Here](http://statline.cbs.nl/Statweb/publication/?DM=SLNL&PA=81565ned&D1=a&D2=a&D3=a&D4=0&D5=0-35&HDR=T&STB=G1,G2,G3,G4&VW=T)

 The organization that collect the data is 'Centraal Bureau voor de Statistieken'.
-This organization is from the Dutch goverment and they do allot of collecting data.
+This organization is from the Dutch goverment and they do alot of collecting data.
 That's why the data that we have is reliable.
-The data is also Relevant, because its publised in the 2016, just a year ago.
+The data is also relevant, because its publised in the 2016, just a year ago.

 What does the data tell us?
 From the graph we can see that the overweight  rate is growing at an alarming rate.
 I think we need to take measuremend against the overweight rate.